 Repair and Maintenance Services

-Businesses which provide landscaping services are still considered contractors under the law.
-Thus, the landscaper is responsible for paying sales or use tax on the materials that are installed onto real property.
-The law has not changed in this regard.
+Businesses that provide landscaping services are considered contractors under the law.
+Thus, the landscaper is responsible for paying Sales or Use Tax on the materials that are installed onto real property.

 Collecting Tax From Customers

-performing “landscaping services” for an end-user must collect 7% sales tax on the gross sales receipt.
+A contractor performing landscaping services for an end-user must collect 6.625% Sales Tax on the gross sales receipt.
 However, at the option of the contractor, the actual cost of materials used and upon which the contractor paid tax may be separately stated on the invoice.
 The separate statement of the actual cost of materials would not be subject to the collection of tax.
-The law has not changed in this regard.
 Whenever a contractor performs a taxable service, if the customer is billed a lump sum amount, the entire receipt is taxable.
 If the contractor separately states the actual cost of materials from the taxable labor, the customer would only be charged tax on the labor portion.

 For more information see publication ANJ-4, Landscapers & New Jersey Sales Tax .